agowland/masters-thesis/Notes/Resources and Tips/Active Reading Process.md

       - Deep read = thorough notes
         - Source is a foundational text in the field or subject being researched
         - Source is highly relevant
-        - Source contributs many new idas, concpts or a new perspective
+        - Source contributes many new ideas, concepts or a new perspective
         - Source fills a gap in the literature

 ### Read -- Selection